zachpino/sensor-service-ecology/week06/readme.md

 ["5778709","1015308","55"]]
 ```

 We also can use the `in` keyword to include smaller geographic entities constrained by larger ones.
-For example, perhaps we could ask the API for data for all of the school districts in Illinois.
+For example, perhaps we could ask the API for data for all of the congressional districts in Illinois.
 Note that `congressional district` has its space replaced by `%20`, which is the HTML encoding for a space.
 All spaces found in supported geographies will be similarly replaced.

 ```
 api.census.gov/data/2016/acs/acs1/subject?get=S0101_C01_001E,S1301_C01_027E&for=congressional%20district:*&in=state:17&key=a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0
 ```

 The results will include all 18 congressional districts that Illinois currently holds.
-Illinois will likely lose a congressional seat as a result of the 2020, so be careful when comparing this kind of flexible geographic determiner over time.
+Illinois will likely lose a congressional seat as a result of the 2020 census, so be careful when comparing this kind of flexible geographic determiner over time.

 ```
 [["S0101_C01_001E","S1301_C01_027E","state","congressional district"],